This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch barbecue sauce recipe, check out our Leftover Ingredients Recipe Finder.

-• Ketchup: Forms the base of the sauce, providing sweetness and a tangy flavor.
-You can use organic or low-sugar varieties for a lighter option.
+• Ketchup: The base of the sauce.
+Adds sweetness and tang.
+Use organic or low-sugar ketchup for a lighter option.

 • Worcestershire sauce: Adds savory depth.
 Use a gluten-free or vegan alternative if needed.